Raum-Network/chrysalis-core/README.md

 # chrysalis-core
-Core Smart Contract for Chrysalis on Stellar Network
+Core Smart Contract for Chrysalis on Soroban